-I’ve just finished writing 3 Bluebell Lane and it’s been accepted by my favourite publisher – stuff to sort yet but it should be out early 2021.
+I’ve just finished writing 3 Bluebell Lane and my agent is trying to place this with a publisher now.
 Meantime, here’s how it begins …

 MONDAY 18 NOVEMBER, 4.42PM

 Dusk is falling as I walk towards the pier.
 The BBC weatherman says snow is coming soon and it certainly feels like it.